popovicu/jlinux/README.md

 This is an exploration similar to [Ultimate Linux](https://github.com/popovicu/ultimate-linux/) where the userspace is written in JavaScript.
 Please check out that mini repo for context on how I started doing these explorations.

-jLinux is yet another jab at the comments I have received on my views with Linux, Unix, AI, etc.
+jLinux is yet another jab at the comments I have received on my views with Linux, Unix, AI, etc. This time, the whole system is built in **Java**.

 At the same time, it's a fun exploration on finding the most "independent" deployment of a Java binary.

+Also, **100% of this code is written by AI**, there is not a single human-written line in that file.
+Because that's how we deliver true business value!

 ## Build instructions